programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/_index.en.md

 Base plugins have already been installed with the easydb installation and must therefore only be activated.

-Compare the following lines to the configuration file `config/easydb-server.yml` whose [location](/en/sysadmin2/installation) was defined during the installation.
+Compare the following lines to the configuration file `config/easydb-server.yml` below the [data store](/en/sysadmin/installationi#mount) (defined during the installation).
 Add the missing lines.

 ```yaml
 plugins: